osfameron/jekyll-plugins-tutorial/_posts/2015-11-28-jekyll-plugins-tutorial-part-1.markdown

         </a>
       </figcaption>
     </figure>
-    {% endif %}
 {% endraw %}{% endhighlight %}

 The first line gets the `id` from the call, and fetches the data from the yaml file by checking in `site.data.images` (which gets resolved to `_data/images.yml`)  If it finds it, then we carry on as before, except that we're looking in this new `images` instead of the `include` object.
+If we don't find it, then we default to the previous behaviour.
 Let's see if it works:

-{% include image2 id="squirrel" %}
+{% include image id="squirrel" %}

 So, if you've read up to this point, you'll realise I've led you a merry dance and we've not even seen a hint of an actual plugin!
 But don't worry, we'll (probably) look at them in the next post.